 Maria Shriver's Sunday Paper presents news and views above the noise

-Maria's weekly newsletter The Sunday Paper, offers "news and views above the noise," cutting to the heart of issues as varied as politics, holistic well-being and innovation.
-From addressing "The Topics We're Too Afraid to Talk About," to insights into "The Power of the Mind," Maria delivers powerful, passionate and purpose-driven content.
-The Sunday Paper illuminates a path ahead, sharing not only Maria's own insights but also the uplifting stories and viewpoints of individuals who are doing their part to move humanity forward.Read Maria's weekly newsletter The Sunday Paper >>
+MARIA SHRIVER's weekly newsletter The Sunday Paper, “inspires hearts and minds,” and “rises above the noise," cutting to the heart of issues as varied as politics, holistic well-being, and innovation.
+From addressing "The Topics We're Too Afraid to Talk About," to insights into "The Power of the Mind," Maria delivers news and views that inspire her fans to become Architects of Change and live a meaningful life.Read Maria's weekly newsletter The Sunday Paper >>

 A trailblazer for empowering women and one of the world’s leading advocates for women and Alzheimer’s, Maria Shriver serves as an inspiration for others to become “Architects of Change” and make the world a better place.

 A force of nature of the highest order — “one who gives back continuously, helping those in need in any way she can” — Maria Shriver is a powerful, passionate, and purpose-driven leader whose work has fostered change and advanced some of our nation’s most pressing issues.

 Always curious about the world, Maria has devoted her life to reporting and interviewing some of the greatest changemakers of our time.
 In addition to being a Peabody and Emmy Award-winning journalist and producer, a seven-time New York Times bestselling author and an NBC News special anchor, Maria is also the founder of the for-benefit media enterprise Shriver Media.
 Shriver Media believes media can be used as a force for good in the world.
 Under Maria’s leadership, it produces digital content, live events, books, documentaries and films that Move Hearts and Minds and Inspire Change.